Tibetan Butter Sculpture

 It can be dated back to the 1400s during the Ming Dynasty even though its origin was entirely mystical and mysterious.
 We can look back into its history in two different versions.

 First, we were made to believe that since the arrival of the Sakyamuni Buddha statue in Lhasa, the monks planned to adorn it with different flowers to be used for offering during the bleak winter of Tibet.
 And since getting flowers during this time was difficult, the monks then plan to use Dri (the female yak) butter.

-Tibetan people have the custom of dedicating butter to temples, which are generally only to use as Buddha lamps and monks' food.
-Before The Lantern Festival(the 15th day of the first month of the Tibetan calendar), they paid tribute to Taér Temple with pure white butter.
+Tibetan people have the custom of dedicating butter to temples and monasteries, which are generally only to use as Buddha lamps and monks' food.
+Before the Butter Lamp Festival(the 15th day of the first month of the Tibetan calendar), they paid pure white butter as a tribute to Kumbum Monastery, where's the birthplace of Tsongkhapa.
+There is a history of making butter sculptures for hundreds of years.
+Its craft is complex and unique, and it is mostly carried out in winter.
 The monks kneaded butter into the shape of the embryo made from various mineral dyes and then set up scaffolding in the cold room to complete.
 In order to keep the styling from melting due to body temperature, the monks need to put their hands into the biting snow water to cool down.
 That's also the reason why some people say it's cruel art.

 The manufacturing is specifically divided into four processes.
 Firstly, tie frameworks with soft straw bundles and bamboo poles of different shapes.
 Second, make the embryo by thumping the mixture of previous butter sculptures and plant ash until it can be wrapped in the framework.
 Then knead the mineral pigments of various colors into the milky butter for painting the sculptures.
 Finally, fix sculptures on wooden boards or special basins for displaying.